How scorecard marketing works in practice: Carly Meyers ran the experiment so you don’t have to

 The video below is her unfiltered take.

-The problem she was actually trying to solve
+The problem Carly was trying to solve

 Before the scorecard, Carly had what a lot of coaches have: a YouTube channel driving opt-ins, a general PDF lead magnet, and a calendar that filled up with people who were curious but not committed.